mwlfrank/mwlfrank.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student in Finance at ESSEC Business School.
 I hold a Master’s degree in Advanced Economics and Finance from Copenhagen Business School and a Master’s degree in Construction Economics and Management from University College London (UCL).
-My research focuses on empirical corporate finance, especially issues at the intersection of institutional investors, corporate governance, politics, and sustainable finance.
+My research focuses on empirical corporate finance, especially in the intersection of institutional investors, corporate governance, politics, and sustainable finance.

 Outside of academia, I enjoy swimming, playing badminton, reading history, and traveling.
 I am also a devoted FC Barcelona fan.
 Visca Barça!

 # 📖 Educations
-- *2023.09 - now*, PhD Student in Finance, ESSEC Business School
+- *2023.09 - Now*, &nbsp; &nbsp; &nbsp; &nbsp; PhD Student in Finance, ESSEC Business School
-- *2023.09 - 2025.07*, Master of Science in Business Administration Research, ESSEC Business School
+- *2023.09 - 2025.07*,   &nbsp; Master of Science in Business Administration Research, ESSEC Business School
-- *2021.09 - 2023.07*, Master of Science in Advanced Economics and Finance, Copenhagen Business School
+- *2021.09 - 2023.07*,    &nbsp; Master of Science in Advanced Economics and Finance, Copenhagen Business School
-- *2020.09 - 2021.09*  Master of Science in Construction Economics and Management, University College London
+- *2020.09 - 2021.09*,     &nbsp; Master of Science in Construction Economics and Management, University College London
-- *2016.08 - 2020.06*  Bachelor of Economics, Shanghai University, School of Economics
+- *2016.08 - 2020.06*,    &nbsp; Bachelor of Economics, Shanghai University, School of Economics

 # 📝 Research